One common question is about the difference between Botox and Filler. While they are both cosmetic injectables, the two treatments are very different.

 Botox

-• Primarily used for wrinkles that appear when you express your face, such as smiling, frowning and squinting.
+- Primarily used for wrinkles that appear when you express your face, such as smiling, frowning, and squinting, which cause dynamic lines to form over time.

-• Botox is most effective for treating dynamic wrinkles in the upper face, such as forehead lines, crow's feet, glabellar lines.
+- Botox is most effective for treating dynamic wrinkles in the upper face, including areas like forehead lines, crow's feet around the eyes, and glabellar lines between the eyebrows.

 Fillers

-• Primarily for static wrinkles that are present at rest, caused by a loss of volume and elasticity in the skin.
+- Primarily for static wrinkles that are present at rest and do not change with facial expressions.
+These wrinkles are often caused by a natural loss of volume, collagen, and elasticity in the skin as we age.

 2) Duration of Results